OctoPrint/plugins.octoprint.org/_plugins/wled.md

 More documentation and explanation is on the way!

+## Support My Efforts

+I created this plugin in my spare time, for the community.
+If you have enjoyed using it, please consider [supporting it's development](https://github.com/sponsors/cp2004) through GitHub sponsors.
+Monthly, one-time or a custom amount, you choose!

 ## Credits

 This plugin wouldn't be possible without the great work from [@frenck](https://github.com/frenck) with the